“There are few universal truths in business life. This is one. You will leave your business.

-By now you will appreciate that transitioning a business is not simple.
-It is not as simple as selling your house.
+Transitioning a business is not simple.
+It is not as simple as selling the family home.
 If you get it wrong there can be dire financial consequences and unnecessary stress for you and your shareholders.

-First up, we work with you (and shareholders) on clarifying your transition objectives – including departure date, income required after departure and to whom you want to sell.
-We also select other professional service providers required to transition your business effectively and efficiently – legal and accounting professionals who excel at transitions, not necessarily your company accountant or lawyer.
-(During the transition we hold these professionals to account on your behalf).
+We also select other professional service providers required to transition the business effectively and efficiently – legal and accounting professionals who excel at transitions, not necessarily the company’s accountant or lawyer.
+We manage these service providers over the course of the transition using our cloud-based exit management software platform.